 Assigning a person for social media use inquiries

 Even after the setting out the appropriate use of media, employees can still get it wrong.
 If a breach is to occur then employees should know who to forward their questions and concerns to.

 Having a Social Media Policy can go a long way in getting people to think before they click.
-A clear and informative policy can be beneficial to employer and employees by creating a delicate balance between restricting the employee’s right to freedom of expression and protecting the employer.
+A clear and informative policy can be beneficial to employer and employees by creating a balance between restricting the employee’s right to freedom of expression and protecting the employer.